Overview

 Ideation

-With a clear vision in mind, I began ideation by creating a user flow and low-fidelity wireframes to ensure the experience remained light and approachable.
+With a clear vision in mind, I began ideation by creating a mobile-first user flow and low-fidelity wireframes to ensure the experience remained approachable, and intuitive for our users.